maiaacademy/imersao-azure-expert/README.md

    ```
 1. Examine the output of the command and verify that the connection was successful.

-1. Within the computer, start Internet Explorer and navigate to **IPPublic-VM**.
+1. Within the computer, start Internet Explorer and navigate to **PUBLICIPADDPRESS-VM**.

 1. Examine the navegate was successful.